Hjarterhex/Writeups/HHCTF_2022/Crypto/LAES.md

             cls.inv_sbox[cls.sbox[i]] = i
 ```

-The we can just copy the original method, changing it to use the inverted sBox instead
+The we can just copy the original method, changing it to use the inverted S-box instead

 ```python
     def inv_sub_bytes(self):